How to Layer Lighting: A Practical Lighting Design Guide

 Use Decorative Lighting as Both Style and Function

 Decorative lighting brings character and visual balance.
 Chandeliers, sculptural pendants, and stylish lampshades can enhance your design and define zones without overwhelming them.
+A custom lampshade tailored to your palette or proportions can subtly solve scale issues.
 The key is choosing pieces that complement the architecture rather than distract from it.

 Build a Cohesive Lighting Strategy